waruk/make-noise-js/README.md

 # Client
 - play audio using howler.js?
 - send logging information to server
-- each noise interval has it's own frequency:
-  - 10:00-13:20 every min: 4 max: 13 min
-  - 23:00-06:00 every min: 12 max: 48 min
-- class Scheduler (scheduleNextMediaPlay, )
-- short sounds should be repeatable x times with a random number of seconds between repeats.
+- ?? short sounds should be repeatable x times with a random number of seconds between repeats.
 - Configuration section
   - manage audio files (upload/delete)
-  - define noise intervals for each file
+  - define noise intervals
   - display the status of all running clients (option to start/stop them)